coda/packs-sdk/docs/guides/blocks/sync-tables/dynamic.md

 # Creating sync tables with dynamic schemas

 Sync tables are designed to bring records from an external data source into Coda, but sometimes those records don't have a predefined structure.
-For example, a task tracking application may allow each project to define it's own set of custom fields.
+For example, a task tracking application may allow each project to define its own set of custom fields.
 To bring this type of data into Coda you can create a dynamic sync table, which allows the columns in the table to adapt to the dataset that is being synced.

 [View Sample Code][samples]{ .md-button }